-Column G - If you claimed an Ex-Felon Jobs Tax Credit for this exfelon in any prior year, write the total amount of credit claimed.
+Column G - If you claimed an Ex-Felon Jobs Tax Credit for this ex-felon in any prior year, write the total amount of credit claimed.
+Otherwise, write "0".

-Column H - Subtract the amount in Column G from \$600.
+Column H - Subtract the amount in Column G from 600.
 This amount cannot be less than zero.

-Column I - Write the amount from Column E or the amount from Column H, whichever is less.
+Column I - Write the amount from Column E or Column H, whichever is less.